-- Products should be kept in a secure, clean, and dry location dedicated solely to the feeding program. - There must be thermometers in ALL food storage areas, (dry. frozen. refrigerated) and a Temperature Record form must be maintained.
-(Copy included.) - The area should be rodent and pest free.
+- Products should be kept in a secure, clean, and dry location dedicated solely to the feeding program. - There must be thermometers in ALL food storage areas (dry, frozen, refrigerated) and a Temperature Record form must be maintained (copy included.) - The area should be rodent and pest free.
 Regular extermination treatment is recommended. - All food products should be stored at least 4-6 inches off the floor and away from the walls. - All food products should be stored separately from pesticides, herbicides, cleaning supplies, lubricants, or other materials that could contaminate the food. - All products should be used in "first in/first out" order.
-In other words, use the oldest products first to reduce food waste.
+In other words, use the oldest products first to reduce food waste. - Food safety posters will be provided to you by Feeding the Gulf Coast.
+These should be displayed where volunteers can see them.